lamat1111/QuilibriumScripts/README.md

 ### Step 1
 **Rent a server with at least 8 cores (best 12), 16 GB RAM (best 32), 250 GB SSD space (best 500), and 400 Mbit/s symmetric bandwidth.**<br>
 *(After Quilibrium 1.5 min specs will be: 4 cores, 8 GB RAM.
-It is unclear what the new spces for space and bandwidth will be, but probably lower than now.*<br>
+It is unclear what the new spces for space and bandwidth will be, but probably lower than now.)*<br>
-Also refer to the [Quilibrium official docs](https://quilibrium.com/docs/noderunning)<br>
+Also refer to the [Quilibrium official docs](https://quilibrium.com/docs/noderunning).<br>
 If you can afford better specs than the minimum, your node will earn more rewards.

 VDS (Virtual Dedicated Servers) and Bare Metal (Physical dedicated Servers) are your best choiche.
 Using a VPS (Virtual Private Server) may give you issues as often the providers oversell the resources.
 The community had a really bad experience with both Contabo and Hostinger for instance.<br>